 There are two types of absences: excused and unexcused.
-Excused absences include: illness (including mental or behavioral health of the student), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS[1], or other reason as approved by the Director.
+Excused absences include: illness (including mental or behavioral health of the student), attendance at a verified medical or therapeutic appointment (including victim services provider), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS[1], or other reason as approved by the Director.
+For students who are parents, expectant parents, or victims of domestic or sexual violence, and excused absence includes the fulfillment of parenting responsibility and addressing circumstances resulting from domestic or sexual violence.

 Additionally, a student will be excused for up to 5 days in cases where the student's parent/guardian is an active-duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings.
 The Board of Education, in its discretion, may excuse a student for additional days relative to such leave or deployment.
 A student and the student's parent/guardian are responsible for obtaining assignments from the student's teachers prior to any excused absences and for ensuring that such assignments are completed by the student prior to his or her return to school.

 Students who are excused from school will be given a reasonable timeframe to make-up missed homework and classwork assignments.
 All other absences are considered unexcused.
-Pre-arranged excused absences must be approved by the building principal.
+Prearranged excused absences must be approved by the building principal.
 The school may require documentation explaining the reason for the student's absence.

 It is the responsibility of the parent to notify The Academy office by phone on the day of the absence or send a note upon the student's return.
 In the event the office is not notified by the parent; contact may be pursued.
 If contact is unsuccessful, the absence will be considered unexcused/truant, and the parent will have three days following the absence to clarify the situation.
 All absences are recorded as excused or unexcused.
 The director may use his/her discretion in all matters of attendance.
-The student must have a parent or guardian telephone The Academy by 9:00 AM.
+In the event of any absence, the student's parent or guardian is required to call the school by 8:00 a.m. to explain the reason for the absence.
 The number is 217-228-7175.

-Excused Absences:

-- illness of a student

-- serious illness in the family

-- death in the immediate family

-- emergency needs at home

-- absences previously arranged by parents

-- observance of a religious holiday

-- other circumstances that cause reasonable concern to the parent/guardian for the student's safety or health
+If a call has not been made to the school by 8:00 a.m. on the day of a student's absence, contact will be pursued.
+If the parent/guardian cannot be contacted, the student will be required to submit a signed note from the parent/guardian explaining the reason for the absence.
+Failure to do so shall result in an unexcused absence.
+Upon the request of the parent/guardian, the reason for an absence will be kept confidential.
+Please note that you must call on the day of each absence, even on consecutive days if an illness continues.
+This is a safety issue not just an attendance issue.